Matthias Lu

-Matthias Lu (呂穆迪; June 2, 1919 – June 25, 2008) was a Roman Catholic priest and Thomist philosopher.
+Matthias Lu (呂穆迪; June 2, 1919 – June 25, 2008) was a Chinese Catholic priest and Thomist philosopher.
 He served as vicar to East Asian Catholics for the Diocese of Oakland from 1969 to 1986.

 Biography

 Lu was born in Baoding, in Hebei province, China, to Paul and Rose Lu.
 He was ordained a priest in 1942 and left China in 1946 to study at the Pontificia Universita Urbaniana, where he received a Licentiate and, later, a Ph.D.

 In the 1950s, Lu emigrated to North America and lectured at a number of institutions, including the University of Notre Dame, St. Bonaventure University, University of Ottawa, and Saint John's University (Minnesota).
 His longest-running association was with Saint Mary's College of California, a university under the direction of the Institute of the Brothers of the Christian Schools.
 He served as professor, researcher, chaplain, and director of the International Saint Thomas Aquinas Center.
 In 1988, he was named an affiliated member (AFSC) of the Christian Brothers.
 Lu also ministered to the San Francisco Bay Area's East Asian community through the radio station KUSF.

 Pope Pius XII conferred upon him the Pro Ecclesia et Pontifice award in 1939, and Pope John Paul II awarded him with a Benemerenti Medal in 1985.